-\item[{\bf (c)}] \textbf{Reshape of automotive industry and new vehicular technologies} \cite{forbesStellantisFocuses}: the automotive industry is undergoing a transformation with the development of new vehicular technologies, but the current setup of vehicles seems not to be quite ready for this transition \cite{10.1109/MetroCAD56305.2022.00015}. \begin{itemize} \item The increasing complexity and volume of software requires greater computing power \cite{10.4271/2022-01-7002} and increased security measures, because new security and privacy challenges arise \cite{Becker22}. \item Hardware, software, and communication architectures need improvements: \begin{itemize} \item \textit{Architecture}: \acp{SDV} do not prescribe a specific the underlying architecture, but the zonal architecture aligns well with the \ac{SDV} goal, prompting a shift from a domain-centric to a zonal-centric E/E architecture \blue{\cite{10.1109}}, \cite{10.1109/MetroCAD56305.2022.00015}.
-In a zonal architecture, systems are interconnected based on physical location rather than by domain or function.
-Each zone has a dedicated controller that manages the local components.
-These zonal controllers are interconnected with each other and communicate with a central computing system.
-Moreover, the vehicle architecture should be able to scale resources to meet specific requirements in \ac{V2X} communications.
+The transition toward \acp{SDV} is not limited to vehicle functionality, but is driving a broader transformation of the automotive industry.
+Traditional vehicle designs and development models are no longer sufficient to support \ac{SDV} requirements.
+In this context, architectural and connectivity aspects emerge as key enablers of \acp{SDV}.
+In particular, the increasing complexity and volume of software require greater computing power \cite{s42154-022-00179-z} and increased security measures \cite{Becker22}.
+Hardware, software, and communication architectures must evolve accordingly.

+\textit{Architecture}: \acp{SDV} do not mandate a specific underlying architecture; however, zonal architectures align well with \ac{SDV} objectives, driving a shift from domain-centric to zonal-centric E/E designs \cite{10.1109, 10.1109/MetroCAD56305.2022.00015}.
+Thus, systems are organized by physical location rather than function or domain.
+Each zone is managed by a dedicated controller, with zonal controllers interconnected and communicating with a central computing system.
+Additionally, the vehicle architecture must support scalable resources to accommodate the requirements of \ac{V2X} communications.

-\item \textit{On-board operating system}: this has become a crucial strategic component that enhances product competitiveness by providing integration and flexibility for vehicle control and application services.
-This system is expected to evolve from partially integrated systems to comprehensive vehicle-level systems that support rich application ecosystems, improve control flexibility, and reduce integration costs \cite{10.4271/2022-01-7002}.
+\textit{On-board operating system}: This is a strategic component that enhances product competitiveness by providing integration and flexibility for vehicle control and application services.
+This system will evolve from partially integrated systems to comprehensive vehicle-level systems that support rich application ecosystems, improve control flexibility, and reduce integration costs \cite{s42154-022-00179-z}.

-\item \textit{Automotive Ethernet}: it seems to be a good candidate for backbone communications in \ac{SDV} architecture where a large amount of data is transmitted \cite{10.1145/3637059}.
+\textit{Automotive Ethernet}: It seems to be a good candidate for backbone communications in \ac{SDV} architecture where a large amount of data is transmitted \cite{10.1145/3637059}.

-\item \textit{Cloud-native design paradigm}: these paradigms should be adopted across hardware platforms from the cloud to the vehicle-edge, following an automotive DevOps (Development Operations) perspective \cite{Shirasat24}.
+\textit{Cloud-native design paradigm}: These paradigms should be adopted across hardware platforms from the cloud to the vehicle-edge, following an automotive DevOps (Development Operations) perspective \cite{Shirasat24}.